The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Workarounds

-• Enable BIOS administrator passwords to prevent unauthorized firmware configuration changes
+• Set and enforce a strong BIOS administrator password to limit unauthorized firmware configuration changes.

 bash

-# Check current BIOS version on Windows systems
+# Configuration example: enumerate current BIOS version on Windows endpoints

 Disclaimer: This content was generated using AI.
 While we strive for accuracy, please verify critical information with official sources.